Kennel Cough Cause, Symptoms & Treatment Options

 What is the cost of kennel cough treatment?

 The cost of kennel cough treatment varies depending on the severity of the illness and the size of your dog.
-Generally, the cost of the exam and medications run anywhere from $200-$500.
-Here’s a breakdown of the costs you may incur if your dog gets kennel cough.
+Generally, the cost of the exam and medications ranges from $200 to $500.
+Here’s a breakdown of the expenses you may incur if your dog gets kennel cough.

 Home Care for Dogs with Kennel Cough